csc-training/summerschool/exercise-instructions_mahti.md

 ### GPU programs

 When running GPU programs, few changes need to made to the batch job script.
-The `partition` and `reservation` are now different, and one must also request explicitly given number of GPUs with the `--gres=gpu:a100:ngpus` option.
+The `partition` is now different, and one must also request explicitly given number of GPUs with the `--gres=gpu:a100:ngpus` option.
 As an example, in order to use a single GPU with single MPI task and a single thread use: